IoTForDevices/FY20-TTT/AZ-220/LABS/LAB07-Device-Message-Routing.md

   - Add your connection string to the Program.cs file
   - Run the simulated device from within the Visual Studio Code terminal
 ### Exercise 2: Create a Message Route to Azure Blob Storage
-he architecture of our vibration monitoring system requires data be sent to two destinations: storage and analysis.
+The architecture of our vibration monitoring system requires data be sent to two destinations: storage and analysis.
 Azure IoT Hub provides a great method of directing data to the right service, through *message routing*.
-- Add a new message route to your IoT Hub to store telemetry messages, name it **vibrationLoggingRoute** and call the endpoint **vibrationLogEndpoint** and select **Pick a container** as storage location.
+- Add a new message route to your IoT Hub to store logging messages, name it **vibrationLoggingRoute** and call the endpoint **vibrationLogEndpoint** and select **Pick a container** as storage location.
   - Create a new *StorageV2 (general purpose V2)* Storage Account in your AZ-220-RG Resource Group with the name **vibrationstore-_"your unique identifier"_**
   - Make sure to set the **Performance** field to *Standard* and the **Replication** filed to *Locally-redundant storage (LRS)*.
   - Create a new container in the storage account you just created with the name **vibrationcontainer**.
 Make sure that the **Public access level** is set to *Private (no anonymous access)*.